sumup-oss/circuit-ui/.changeset/gold-pears-raise.md

 '@sumup/icons': minor
 ---

-Added new icon `Select all` in size 24.
+Added new icon `SelectAll` in size 24.